clemsos/writings/_quora/2015-08-28-Which-one-would-be-better-to-learn-FIRST-for-someone-who-wants-to-build-apps-in-JavaScript-angular-or-node-express.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Which one would be better to learn FIRST for someone who wants to build apps in JavaScript, angular or node-express?
+    Which one would be better to learn FIRST for someone who wants to build apps in JavaScript, angular or node-express?
     - Quora
 ---